malinLehander/Power-Handle/README.md

 When a measurement is chosen, the measurement is presented in a graph of the effort (Newton) over the time (seconds), and also the mean value can be seen.
 It is also possible to delete measurements in the history list.

-Link to video when using the Power Handle: https://youtu.be/_WBeGIodWGo
+Link to video about the Power Handle: https://www.youtube.com/watch?v=xPIKeaSisOw Link to video when using the Power Handle: https://youtu.be/_WBeGIodWGo